 Address: 2011 BS Amsterdam, Netherlands

-In addition to its historical value, the gate has become a famous tourist destination too in the area since it makes heading back and forth to neighboring Amsterdam more convenient, and it allows travelers to do so on the same day.
+In addition to its historical value, the gate has become a famous tourist destination in the area since it makes heading back and forth to neighboring Amsterdam more convenient and allows travelers to do so on the same day.

 See Related: Best Travel Apps for Europe